 The Official Journal is also available in electronic form in the following databases:

-- Journals from January 1, 1998 forward are available on the Web.
-Some recent documents are in PDF.
+- Journals from 1952 forward are available on the Web.
+All are in .pdf format

-- C Series - EU-OJCSERIES Coverage from 1992 to present
+- C Series - has coverage from 1992 to present

 - Documents published after 1997 are available in PDF